 - Lord Howe Island to Port Macquarie (seasonal), Sydney

 - Melbourne to Devonport, Hobart, Kangaroo Island (seasonal), Mildura

 - Perth to Broome (some flights), Darwin (some flights), Geraldton, Kalgoorlie (some flights), Karratha (some flights), Newman, Paraburdoo, Port Hedland

 - Sydney to Albury, Armidale, Bendigo, Coffs Harbour, Dubbo, Hobart, Mildura, Moree, Orange, Port Macquarie, Sunshine Coast, Tamworth, Toowoomba (Wellcamp), Wagga Wagga

 - Townsville to Cloncurry, Mackay, Moranbah

-While these destination pairs were as provided by QantasLink at the time of publishing, some routes may run seasonally, in one direction only, or may be suspended due to various border restrictions.
+The list above doesn't include every route served by QantasLink, and some routes listed may run seasonally, in one direction only, or may be suspended at times due to various border restrictions.

 QantasLink doesn't operate its own network of 'QantasLink Lounges'.
-However, as a subsidiary of the Qantas Group, eligible QantasLink passengers can access Qantas lounges as though they were travelling on a regular Qantas flight.
+However, as a subsidiary of the Qantas Group, eligible QantasLink passengers can access Qantas lounges – including Qantas Regional Lounges – as though they were travelling on a regular Qantas flight.

 Lounge access for QantasLink passengers